speakez-llc/dotnetonlinux/content/post/free_mint_experiment.md

 {{< tweet user="mikecodemonkey" id="1798729302110044164" >}}

-The following posts in that thread revealed the following:
+The posts that follow in that thread revealed some genuinely encouraging findings:

 1. Once you got the computer, was it easy to start using right away?